Root-DE/Applied-Cybersecurity-Django/README.md

 ## Installation
-1. Download and install Docker for your System as described here [How to install Docker](https://docs.docker.com/get-docker/)
+1. Download and install Docker for your system as described here [How to install Docker](https://docs.docker.com/get-docker/)
-2. download this repository by running `git clone https://github.com/Root-DE/Applied-Cybersecurity-Django`
+2. Download this repository by running `git clone https://github.com/Root-DE/Applied-Cybersecurity-Django`
-2. create a copy of the [template.env](./template.env) file, rename it to `.env`, and fill it with your own values
+2. Create a copy of the [template.env](./template.env) file, rename it to `.env`, and fill it with your own values
-3. adapt the [nginx configuration file](./nginx/conf.d/nginx_django.conf) to your needs or remove the configuration file
+3. Adapt the [nginx configuration file](./nginx/conf.d/nginx_django.conf) to your needs or remove the configuration file
-4. run `docker-compose up -d` to run the application.
+4. Run `docker-compose up -d` to start the application.
 This will start nginx, the django application, the database and adminer where you can see the current state of the database.
-If you don't want to use the adminer, you can remove the adminer container from the docker-compose.yml file.
+If you don't want to use adminer, you can remove the adminer container from the docker-compose.yml file.
-5. open your browser and go to `https://<your-domain>/` to see the dashboard.
+5. Open your browser and go to https://your-domain/ to see the dashboard.
-6. setup the GitHub Actions for each of the repositories to trigger the scan as described [here](https://github.com/Root-DE/Scan-Action)
+6. Set up the GitHub actions for each repository to trigger the scan by copying the [scan.yml](./.github/workflows/scan.yml) to the *.github/workflows/* directory of the respective repository.

 ## Usage

 - Threshold
 - Dashboard Overview (Cards, Search Function)
 - Details